Code-Institute-Submissions/memory_game_ms2/readme.md

 - poor placement of script 'src' in header instead of bottom of HTML body - script link updated and moved
 - possible confusion between restart and back-navigation button due to icon used (chevron-left) -  icon replaced by up-arrow
 - poor visual experience when viewing game on a large desktop monitor - set up media queries to make better use of large and extra large screen sizes and to make full use of landscape display.

+At the final mentor meeting the following were suggested

 - improvements to my Jasmine test protocol
 - introducing a fa Fab-icon to overcome an fab console error
+- various minor edits to improve code presentation and clarity

 + [iPadPro simulated game landscape](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/iPadPro_lndscp.png)
 <img src="https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/iPadPro_lndscp.png" alt="iPadPro game deck" style="max-width:30%;">